summerdking/Recipes/README.md

 # Recipes

-Flask app with reigstration and validation.
+Flask app with user registration and validation.